LINWEN607/congregate/runbooks/migration-pre-and-post-requisites.md

   ```

 * [ ] (gitlab.com) Follow the [PS Provisioning Process](https://gitlab.com/gitlab-com/business-ops/team-member-enablement/runbooks/-/blob/master/it_operations/GitLab_com_environment_(PRD,DEV,STG)access_requests.md#provisioning-process) for GitLab.com environments Access Request.
-* [ ] Configure LDAP/SAML identity for the Admin user account on the destination instance.
+* [ ] Configure LDAP/SAML (in [identity provider](https://docs.gitlab.com/ee/administration/auth/)) for the Admin user account on the destination instance (as for other users).
   * This is required for the user-group-project mapping to succeed.
-  * (gitlab.com) Add user to SAML+SSO enforced destination parent group.
+  * (gitlab.com) Add user to SAML+SSO identity provider destination parent group.
 * [ ] Create a one-off PAT for the Admin user account on the source instance.
   * The PAT should have an expiry date of the estimated last day (wave) of the migration.
 * [ ] (gitlab.com) Generate awareness in Support/SRE/Infra teams and identify specific individuals (e.g. with Rails console access) to take tickets from customers during migration.
 Highlight these people/groups in the migration wave issues.